 Hedgehog Awareness Week

-We hope you enjoyed Hedgehog Awareness Week!
+Hedgehog Awareness Week is May 3rd-9th 2020.
 Did you know that hedgehogs have been around for tens of millions of years?
 From Shakespeare’s Furze-pigs to Mrs Tiggy-Winkle or Sonic, hedgehogs have been beloved in our culture, and were once a common sight across the UK.